cnichte/md-curcuma/README.md

 * `npm run build:ts` - build the library.
 * `npm run watch:ts` - watch and compile on change to javascript.

-The compiled files end up in the `transport-scripts-compiled` directory
+The compiled files end up in the `transport-scripts-compiled` directory.

-## Run the Script in vscode
+## Run the Script in VSCode

 * In Visual Studio Code
 * Go to the directory `transport-scripts-compiled`